|

 of the boys from Green went with it, except Henry Willson.

-They left for Charles Town, West Virginia, traveling by rail on the Baltimore & Ohio Railroad
+The regiment left for Virginia, traveled by rail on the Baltimore & Ohio Railroad for

-for five days; passing through Ohio, West Virginia and Maryland, by way of Harpers Ferry, making stops along the way at places
+five days; passing through Ohio, and crossing into West Virginia at Benwoods March 29th, making stops along the way at places

-like Grafton, West Virginia and Cumberland, Maryland to pick up supplies and provisions.
+like Grafton, West Virginia and Cumberland, Maryland, to pick up provisions.

 .